 Take only a modest amount of notes, the things you don’t already know that feel important to the professor and/or to you, especially for your career and life.

 Ask the right questions.
 Ask questions to help you understand something important and/or could contribute something important to the class’s understanding.
-Some students ask questions to show how smart they are, that they could have answered if they paid attention, or that are trivial in importance, not a good use of class time.
+Some students ask questions to show how smart they are, that they could have answered if they paid attention, or that are trivial, not a good use of class time.
 If you're interested enough in such a question, email it to the professor.

 Adapt assignments.
 Allocate time to assignments based less on whether it will be on the test and more on how useful it might be for your career and life.
 If you can come up with an assignment for a paper or project that would abet your career much more than the standard assignment, ask.
 The professor may well appreciate your asking, not only because it reflects your desire to do meaningful work but because after seeing so many papers on the same topic, s/he may welcome reading something different.

 Fieldwork.
 Fieldwork, internships, co-op education, and after-school/summer jobs are education’s most career-related components.
-Often, colleges have a hard time finding sufficient good placements for students so if you can dig up your own, your professor may be grateful.
+Often, colleges have a hard time finding sufficient good placements for students so if you can dig up a good one, your professor may be grateful.
 Of course, consider choosing a placement that could be a career launchpad, ideally with a great supervisor.
 Do well at the right placement and you may find yourself with a job offer without having to compete with zillions of applicants.

 Extracurricular activities.
 Extracurricular activities can be career boosters.